-Hot drinks are a leading cause of burns
+Hot drinks and food are a leading cause of burns

-• Always keep hot drinks out of reach of children.
+• Always keep hot drinks and food such as noodles and soups out of reach of children.

 Bath water can burn

 • The water in hot water taps should reach a maximum temperature of around 50 degrees.
 If you think your water is too hot you can speak to an electrician or plumber.
-If your house is rented talk to your landlord about having someone come to adjust the temperature.
+If your house is a rental, talk to your landlord about having someone come to adjust the temperature.

-• Put electric jugs to the back of the bench.
+• Put electric jugs and other benchtop cooking appliances to the back of the bench, and make sure the cords are out of reach too.

 Button batteries can burn

-• keep any objects with button batteries out of reach of children, and make sure they’re supervised when using them
+• keep any objects with button batteries out of sight and reach of children, and make sure they’re supervised when using them

 • store batteries out of sight and reach of children